 If you’ve not tried Garlic Scape Pesto, put this on your list!
 Find garlic scapes at your local farmer’s market, farm stand, or Co-Op during mid Spring to early Summer.
 Their season is short so grab them while you can!
-This recipe is vegetarian and gluten free. *For a dairy free Garlic Scape Pesto, try my Vegan Garlic Scape Pesto.
+This recipe is vegetarian and gluten free. [ see how to VIDEO on recipe card! ] *For a dairy free Garlic Scape Pesto, try my Vegan Garlic Scape Pesto.

 I had never tried Garlic Scape Pesto until these beautiful curly scapes showed up in my CSA share.
 I’d had garlic scapes before, roasted, on pizza, in hummus and other delicious dishes, yet I had just not made pesto with them.
 It was time to try something new… it blew my socks off!